Lavender: History and How To Grow It

 English King Henry VIII (1491-1547) destroyed the stone monasteries and their medicinal herb gardens in the 1500’s during the religious purges.
 Because this plant is not native to the area, remaining specimens of lavender were found primarily in private gardens.

-King Henry’s daughter (with Anne Boleyn), Queen Elizabeth I (1533-1603), enjoyed lavender conserve, a type of jam, and fresh flowers every day.
+King Henry’s daughter (with Anne Boleyn), Queen Elizabeth I (1533-1603), enjoyed fresh flowers every day and lavender conserve, a type of jam.
 She sought relief from migraines by drinking an herbal tisanne containing lavender.

 King Louis XIV (1638-1715) of France bathed in scented water.
 Around this time, lavender was used to treat headaches, nervous conditions, insect bites, mad dogs, and snake bites.
 And if people needed their passions stirred, they just tied some stems to the bed post!